-pH-adapted culture and performance study of sulfate-reducing bacteria in an acid mine drainage substrate in Chongqing, China
+pH-adapted culture and performance of sulfate-reducing bacteria in an acid mine drainage substrate in Chongqing, China

 -